bshaffer/oauth2-server-php/README.md

 Contact
 -------

-The best way to contact me is to [file an issue](https://github.com/bshaffer/oauth2-server-php/issues/new), even for general questions about the library, so others may find the answer.
+The best way to get help and ask questions is to [file an issue](https://github.com/bshaffer/oauth2-server-php/issues/new).
+This will help answer questions for others as well.

 If for whatever reason filing an issue does not make sense, contact Brent Shaffer (bshafs <at> gmail <dot> com)